 - Coat a large pot or Dutch oven with 1 tablespoon of the olive oil and warm over medium heat.
 In a bowl, toss the onion with the garlic, tomatoes, Anaheim chiles, mint, tomato paste, crushed red pepper, and 2 teaspoons of sea salt.

 - Rinse the eggplant and pat dry.
 Spread 1/2 cup of the vegetable mixture in the pot and top with half of the eggplant.
 Cover with half of the lentils and half of the remaining vegetable mixture.
 Top with the remaining eggplant, lentils and vegetable mixture.
-Drizzle the rest of the olive oil over the stew and cover to cook.
+Drizzle the rest of the olive oil over the stew, add one cup of water, and cover to cook.

 - Bring the stew to a boil.
 Cover and cook over low heat, stirring occasionally, until the eggplant is very tender, about 1.5 hours.
 Serve hot, warm or at room temperature.
 Enjoy!